 Vivian asked if we’d seen Absolute Brightness.
 We hadn’t, but I told her I remembered the image of the shoes from ads I’d seen.
-She said the play was about the disappearance of a gay14-year-old boy who’d made his own rainbow platforms by gluing layers of brightly colored flip-flops to the bottom of his Converse sneakers.
+She said the play was about the disappearance of a 14-year-old gay boy who’d made his own rainbow platforms by gluing layers of brightly colored flip-flops to the bottom of his Converse sneakers.
 And like Harry, he wore nail polish.

 Vivian admired Harry’s pastel print skirt suit and rainbow sunglasses.
 “Just be yourself,” she said.
 “That’s what the play was really about.”